 Origin: United States (Riverside, California), 1960s

-Developed by breeder Ann Baker from a white Angora-type cat named Josephine, the Ragdoll is a relatively modern breed.
+Developed by breeder Ann Baker from a white Angora-type cat named Josephine, the Ragdoll cat is a relatively modern breed.
 Its name derives from the breed's tendency to go completely limp and relaxed when held, much like a child's ragdoll toy.
-Early breeding practices were controversial and shrouded in marketing myths (like alien DNA experiments), but the breed's core traits—docility, large size, and pointed patterns—were firmly established.
+Early breeding practices were focused on docility, large size, and pointed patterns.

 - Selectively bred for an exceptionally docile temperament.